MARICA PATMOS, M.PATMOS

 MP: It was, yeah.
 And then the last thing we have to do is a ‘Blueprint for the Future’ which is a plan that all of the designers have to do to show what we are doing now and what we plan to keep on implementing in terms of sustainability in our brand and also how that relates to the whole economy of everything etcetera.
 So at the end we all have to present that and there is a bigger prize at the end that one of us will get.

 RV: Amazing.
 So great to hear all of this.
 Just piggy backing off of all this I’d love to dive into some questions if that’s alright?

 MP: Yeah totally!

-“Another big thing is that in some of the workshops I work at, they are doing a lot of things to empower both the men and women who operate them to be able run things by themselves.
+“Another big thing is that in some of the workshops I work at, they are doing a lot of things to empower both men and women who operate them to be able to run things by themselves.
 There’s a lot of research that shows that employing women and empowering women really helps the whole world economy.”